CornellLabofOrnithology/auk/README.md

 Acknowledgements
 ----------------

-This package is based on the AWK scripts provided in a presentation given by Wesley Hochachka, Daniel Fink, Tom Auer, and Frank La Sorte at the 2016 NAOC eBird Data Workshop on August 15, 2016.
+This package is based on AWK scripts provided as part of the eBird Data Workshop given by Wesley Hochachka, Daniel Fink, Tom Auer, and Frank La Sorte at the 2016 NAOC on August 15, 2016.

 References
 ----------

     eBird Basic Dataset.
-Version: ebd_relFeb-2017.
+Version: ebd_relMay-2017.
 Cornell Lab of Ornithology, Ithaca, New York.
 May 2013.